IntelLabs/t2sp/README.md

     ```
     Enter the name of a node with Arria 10 Release 1.2.1, or with Stratix 10.

-+ GPU: to request a compute node with GEN9.5  (Intel UHD Graphics P630) or GEN12 ( Intel Iris Xe MAX Graphics),
++ GPU: to request a compute node with GEN 9.5 or GEN 12,

     ```
     qsub -I -l nodes=1:gen9:ppn=2